bartonicek/plotscape/packages/plotscaper/README.md

 left, clicking and dragging to select some points.
 You should see the corresponding cases highlight across all the other plots!

+There are many other ways interacting with `plotscaper` figures.
+The list includes:

+- Assigning selected cases to persistent groups
+- Changing the size of objects
+- Increasing/decreasing the opacity (alpha)
+- Panning
+- Manipulating parameters such as histogram binwidth and anchor
+- Modifying continuous axis limits
+- Sorting and reordering discrete axes
+- Changing the size of the individual plots

-There are many other ways interacting with the figure.
-Click on the question mark button in the top right of the figure to see a list of the available options.
+Click on the question mark in the top right of the figure to see the list plus the corresponding key/mouse bindings.

 ## Anatomy of a `plotscaper` figure